Mexico Report February 20, 2021

-Relative to our work for the Lord in Mexico, my last report was for December 2016 through April, 2017.
-Here is the report of our work for the Lord in Mexico for May 2017 through November, 2017.
+Relative to our work for the Lord in Mexico, my last report was February 2020.
+This is a report for the past year.

 We had planned to make trips down into the interior of Mexico last year, but all trips were cancelled due to COVID.